The Scarlets celebrated their first win on French soil since 2014 after seeing off the challenge of Bayonne 19-11 at the Stade Jean-Dauger.

 Further pressure saw Halfpenny extend the Scarlets lead to 16-8 10 minutes after the restart, but moments later that was cancelled out by another Barthelemy strike.

-A superb break from Johnny McNicholl and some slick hands almost led to a second Scarlets’ try, but a penalty followed and Halfpenny made no mistake from closer-range to push the Scarlets more than one score ahead at 19-11.
+A superb break from Johnny McNicholl and some slick hands almost led to a second Scarlets’ try, but a penalty followed and Halfpenny made no mistake from close-range to push the Scarlets more than one score ahead at 19-11.

 With discipline letting the hosts down badly, Bayonne were reduced to 14 men again when centre Yan Lestrade was shown yellow for a deliberate knock-on.